via-lang/via/README.md

 </p>

 > [!WARNING]
+> This project has been paused until further notice. (due to personal reasons)

+> [!WARNING]
 > This is a **highly experimental** project.
-Most features are currently under active conception or development, meaning they may be completely incomplete, missing, unstable, or broken.
+Most features are a WIP; they may be incomplete, missing, unstable, or broken.
 >
 > * **High Instability:** Code is provided as-is, if it compiles/works at all.
 > * **Breaking Changes:** Implementations are subject to radical change without notice as everything evolves.
-> * **Incomplete design:** Significant architectural and design questions are still completely unanswered.
+> * **Incomplete Design:** Significant architectural and design questions are still completely unanswered.
 >
-> While this is a serious, dedicated project, it is currently *not* production-ready.
+> While this is a serious & dedicated project, it is currently *not* production-ready.
 Proceed with extreme caution.

 ## Introduction